edmundhung/edmund.dev/content/articles/remixing-constraint-validation.md

 ### What is the error

 The [ValidityState](https://developer.mozilla.org/en-US/docs/Web/API/ValidityState) is an interface that contains a list of boolean values which describe the validity of the element and can be accessed from the `validity` property of the form element.
-For example, if an required input is empty, the `valueMissing` property will be marked as `true`:
+For example, if a required input is empty, the `valueMissing` property will be marked as `true`:

 ```json
 {